devops-infra/action-pull-request/README.md

           title: Automatic pull request
 ```

-Use first commit as a title and add label based on branch name
+Use first commit as a title and add a label based on a branch name
 ```yaml
 name: Run the Action on each commit
 on: